 There are also two restaurants and a bar.
 The famous Chef Thierry Marx has decided to open a restaurant in this magic place, the “Sur Mesure” (“custom-made”).
-You’ll feel like you’re in a nest where white is priority.
-Like the chef says, white emphasizes the idea of purity and discovery of his meals.
-You’ll be full of colours and life after you’ve tasted Thierry Marx’s creations, as if you were an untouched master painting.
+You’ll feel like you’re in a nest where white is a priority.
+As the chef says, white emphasizes the idea of purity and discovery of his meals.
+You’ll be full of colors and life after you’ve tasted Thierry Marx’s creations as if you were an untouched master painting.

 What we like: The spa’s steam bath.

 What we love: The spacious suites.